hashicorp/design-system/.changeset/gold-eagles-complain.md

 "@hashicorp/design-system-components": patch
 ---

-Added "hds-" prefix to Sass variables for component styles where missing.
+Added `hds-` prefix to Sass variables for component styles (where missing).